razaafazal/To-Do-List-Web-App/README.md

 Welcome to the To-Do List Web App repository!
 This project is a simple, yet effective to-do list application built using HTML, CSS, and JavaScript.
 It allows users to create, manage, and keep track of their tasks with a clean and user-friendly interface.

 # Features
-Task Management: Add, edit, and delete tasks.
+- Task Management: Add, edit, and delete tasks.
-Task Status: Mark tasks as complete or incomplete.
-Persistent Storage: Tasks are saved in the browser's local storage, so they persist across page reloads.
+- Persistent Storage: Tasks are saved in the browser's local storage, so they persist across page reloads.
-Responsive Design: Optimized for both desktop and mobile devices.
+- Responsive Design: Optimized for both desktop and mobile devices.
-User-Friendly Interface: Easy to navigate and intuitive to use.
+- User-Friendly Interface: Easy to navigate and intuitive to use.

 # Demo
 You can view the live version of this application at https://razaafazal.github.io/To-Do-List-Web-App/